nuggs/acStarter/README.md

  * -r will boot using race configuration/track list

 ## License
-See LICENSE for license information.
+Released under the MIT license, see LICENSE for information